kubeshop/tracetest/docs/docs/examples-tutorials/recipes/running-tracetest-with-aws-x-ray.md

 [AWS X-Ray](https://aws.amazon.com/xray/) provides a complete view of requests as they travel through your application and filters visual data across payloads, functions, traces, services, APIs, and more with no-code and low-code motions.

-## Sample Node.js app with AWS X-Ray and Tracetest
+## Sample Node.js App with AWS X-Ray and Tracetest

-This is a simple quick start on how to configure a Node.js app to use instrumentation with traces and Tracetest for enhancing your E2E and integration tests with trace-based testing.
+This is a simple quick start guide on how to configure a Node.js app to use instrumentation with traces and Tracetest for enhancing your E2E and integration tests with trace-based testing.
 The infrastructure will use AWS X-Ray as the trace data store and a Node.js app to generate the telemetry data.

 ## Prerequisites

 You will need [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your machine to run this quick start app!

-A set of AWS credentials to connect Tracetest to the cloud API.
+And a set of AWS credentials to connect Tracetest to the cloud API.

 ## Project Structure